exakat/php-dictionary/dictionary/index-sql.ini.rst

 However, indexes also have some considerations:

-+ Overhead: Indexes consume disk space and require additional processing time for index maintenance during data modifications (inserts, updates, and deletes).
++ Overhead: Indexes consume disk space and require additional processing time for index maintenance during data modifications.
 So, creating too many indexes or indexes on frequently updated columns can impact performance.
 + Maintenance: Indexes need to be maintained as the underlying data changes.
 This includes updating the index when data is inserted, modified, or deleted, which can impact overall system performance.
 + Choosing the right columns: It's important to carefully choose the columns to index based on the specific queries and usage patterns of the database.
 Indexing every column is not always necessary or beneficial.